USEPA/MC_Case_Study/README.md

 This code was written to support the case study for *Methylene Chloride* for the paper named ***Data engineering for tracking chemicals and releases at industrial end-of-life activities***.

-Note: In order to run the code you need to have the **EoL database** which is obtained as explained in the above paper

 ## Requirements

 The following Python libraries are required for running the code: